asherlaau/guitar_progression/readme.md

 - play the alternate picking sequence at 70% speed.
 - very slow with the sextuplet pentatonic and minor scale run
 - after rock climbing, my fingers and arm are so tired, cant even wrap my ass， but i felt i am making huge progression

+# Day 11 ()

+- play the alternate picking sequence at 80% speed, a bit messy, but i am getting used to the speed.
+(1hrs)
+- still building muscle memories of sextuplet pentatonic and minor scale run

+- want to try the cant stop riff